Contents

 Coming back to Em: during the build process, one small moment stuck with me.

 After the CLAUDE.md refactor mentioned in the previous article (dropping from 99 lines to 47), I had Em update its own wiki entity page to document the refactor.
-That session lasted only 4 minutes.
+That was a small session that lasted only 4 minutes.
 Em updated wiki/entities/agent-em.md, added a description of the wiki-schema skill in the Configuration section, then recorded in wiki/log.md the rationale for “extracting Page Format / Workflows / Conventions into a skill.”

 The Complete Knowledge Pipeline

-If you were to draw the full knowledge pipeline, it would look something like this:
+If you were to draw the full knowledge Pipeline, it would look something like this:

 References